Archived Blog Posts

 If you are in the open, then be a very small target!
 Squat low to the ground.
 Lying on the ground will make you a larger target.
 If you are in the woods, then take shelter under shorter trees or go to a low-lying, open place away from trees, poles, or metal objects.
 If you are boating or swimming, then get to shore and find shelter.

 Call 911 if someone is struck by lightning.
 If the person’s breathing has stopped, then begin rescue breathing.
 A trained person should give CPR if the victim’s heart has stopped breathing.

 Primary Damage Versus Secondary Damage

-SERVPRO® of Panthersville Technicians mitigates to stop primary damages from becoming permanent, and to prevent secondary damages from occurring.
+SERVPRO® of Panthersville Technicians mitigate to stop primary damages from becoming permanent and to prevent secondary damages from occurring.

 SERVPRO® of Panthersville Technicians are familiar with the damaging effects that water has on various types of materials.
 Our Technicians can identify the following three types of damages:

 Primary damages in a water loss situation result when materials are in direct contact with water.
 Examples of primary water damages to materials are as follows:

 Secondary damages in a water loss result when materials are exposed indirectly to water.
 When moisture evaporates into the air more quickly than moisture is being dehumidified from the air, then secondary damages can result as higher humidity slows the rate of drying.
 Examples of secondary water damages to materials are as follows:

 - Absorption of water from the air because of high humidity.